Unit 3: Grade 10 Technological Design - Robotics - Intro to CAD Drawing Tools

 - Congratulations, you should be ready to start using AutoCAD Web App by now signing-in

-- You will want to connect your school Google Drive account, by using the Add storage provider box, and selecting the Google Drive icon and adding your school Google drive, once confirmed, AutoCAD Web will be able to save and open files in your Google Drive with seamless integration
+- You will want to connect your school Google Drive account, by using the Add storage provider box, and selecting the Google Drive icon and adding your school Google drive.
+Once confirmed, AutoCAD Web will be able to save and open files in your Google Drive with seamless integration

-- In your Google Drive folder for this class, create sub-folders; tdj > cad > autocad-web, then create a sub-folders for each projects you will work on, so you keep your files and projects organized, just like you did with your local USB drive main save location, you created earlier in the course
+- In your Google Drive folder for this class, create sub-folders; tdj > cad > autocad-web, then create a sub-folders for each projects you will work on, so you keep your files and projects organized, just like you did with your local USB drive main save location, that you created earlier in the course

-- For marks, submit a JPG screen capture of your AutoCAD Web workspace, showing your Google drive opened up to; tdj > cad > autocad-web >templates, with the new template in clear view
+- For marks, submit a JPG screen capture of your AutoCAD Web workspace, showing your Google drive opened up to; tdj > cad > autocad-web >templates, with the new template in clear view (sample shown)

 You should already be using Chrome, but just in case, support states that the AutoCAD Web App is supported also with Mozilla Firefox, and Microsoft Edge, you can check out the more details and features here on AutoDesk knowledge network.